Why Shopify Payout Delays Create Cash Flow Problems (And How to Plan Around Them)

 3. High Chargeback or Refund Activity

 Large spikes in chargebacks, refunds, or customer disputes can trigger manual payout reviews or temporary holds.
 From a payment processor's perspective, these events increase financial risk.
-For the merchant, they create immediate liquidity pressure.
+From the perspective of the merchant, they create immediate liquidity pressure.

 4. Rolling Reserves